Chit Chat Authors 2017

 Cathy’s written works are a by-product of her hands-on healing work as an RN, Reiki Master, and massage therapist (healing herself and the planet one person at a time).
 She and husband Alan own CAC Healing, where they offer classes as well as healing sessions.
 They thrive in the North Hills of Pittsburgh and enjoy nature indoors via their dog Bella, and kitties Cato and Cleo.

-She studied graphic design at Kent State University and currently works as a Creative Director.
+Aimee studied graphic design at Kent State University and currently works as a Creative Director.
 She enjoys history and camping and feels there is no better way to see the world than from the top of a horse.
-Her young-adult, post-apocalyptic novel, Into the Air, was a category finalist in the 2017 National Indie Excellence Awards.
+Please visit her at AKDowning.com.

 A computer geek by day, Donald Firesmith works as a system and software engineer helping the US Government acquire large, complex software-intensive systems.
 In this guise, he has authored seven technical books, written numerous software and system-related articles and papers, and spoken at more conferences than he can possibly remember.
 He is also proud to have been named a Distinguished Engineer by the Association of Computing Machinery, although his pride is tempered somewhat worrying whether the term “distinguished” makes him sound more like a graybeard academic rather than an active engineer whose beard is still more red than gray.